canonical/launchpad-manual/how-to/debugging.rst

-If you don't plan on checking the change in, or if the string you want already exists and does not need to be generated, just assign the string with the extra information you want to the variable name
+If you don't plan on checking the change in, or if the string you want already exists and does not need to be generated, just assign the string with the extra information you want to the variable name.

 ::

    __traceback_info__

-.
 That string will then be included in the information for that frame in tracebacks generated by this machinery, as well as in renderings of tracebacks from the appserver.